micro-nova/AmpliPi/docs/QUICK_START.md

 ![Speaker-Zone Diagram](imgs/zone_speaker_connection.svg)

 AmpliPi's amplifiers are capable of driving 4-8 Ohm speaker loads, in a stereo configuration.
-Here is what a typical speaker connection, using CL2 rated 14-AWG speaker wire and the Pheonix connectors, looks like:
+Here is what a typical stereo speaker connection, using CL2 rated 14-AWG speaker wire and the Pheonix connectors, looks like:

 ![Speaker Wire to Pheonix](imgs/speaker_wire_to_pheonix.jpg)

-To connect the speaker wire, strip 3-4 inches of the cable jacket, and then strip 1/4 inch of insulation from the end of each wire.
-Twist each wire to keep things nice and neat.
-Unscrew each set screw to open each of the contacts and then insert and tighten down each wire one by one.
-To avoid any shorts, make sure that there aren't any stray strands.
+To connect a sterao speaker pair, using speaker wire:
+1. Strip 3-4 inches of the cable jacket, and then strip 1/4 inch of insulation from the end of each wire.
+1. Twist each wire to keep things nice and neat.
+1. Unscrew each set screw to open each of the contacts and then insert and tighten down each wire one by one.
+1. To avoid any shorts, make sure that there aren't any stray strands.
+1. The speaker set can now be connected to one of the 6 zones.

-### Networking
+### RCA inputs

-Connect the AmpliPi to your local network using a CAT5 or better cable.
-The AmpliPi controller expects to be connected to a DHCP capable network.
-Once AmpliPi has booted, its display will show the network connection status, including its ip-address.
+Each of the stereo RCA inputs can be connected to a different audio source such as the output of a TV or a record player.

 ### Power